How to Prevent Property Damage and Protect Your Building During a Move

 Walls may not receive any foot traffic, but they need similar protection to defend against the bumps or scrapes that can occur when moving bulky furniture.
 Using painter’s tape or another damage-free adhesive, secure blankets, drop cloths or Koroflex sheets to the walls.
 Corners will need additional padding, so consider purchasing corner guards from a local retailer.

-5. Rent a dolly with rubber wheels.
+5. Use a dolly with rubber wheels for safe moving.

 If you are handling the move internally, make sure to not drag any heavy items across the floor.
 Borrow or rent a moving dolly for the day to make it easy and safe to transport large furniture from building to building.
 Before investing in a dolly, make sure it has rubber wheels, which can be softer on floors.